Skip to Main Content

 Schedule

-While dispatched to an emergency, Corpsmembers may work 16-hour days up to 21 days in a row.
+While dispatched to an emergency, Corpsmembers may work 16-hour days.
+Typical dispatches last for 16 days, including travel to and from the incident.
+However, crews can be deployed for a maximum of 21 days in a row.

 Lodging